 Your relationship strategy needs to focus on four key groups: customers, secondary decision-makers, your company support staff and your management personnel.
 You need the support of these people to help you reach your goals.
 What are you doing to establish, build and maintain relationships with people in those key groups?

-Customers don’t need sales professionals the same way they used to, but they still need sales professionals to help anticipate, contextualise and implement the solutions available to them.
+Customers don’t need sales professionals the same way they used to, but they still need sales professionals to help anticipate, contextualize and implement the solutions available to them.

-(Note: With so many different sales training methodologies, how do you know which are contrarian buzzwords and which actually generate results for sales reps?
-One of our recent client’s closing percentages increased from 20% to 50% within months of our training based on the methodology from my sales book ‘The SOHO Solution’.
+(Note: With so many different sales training methodologies, how do you know which of them are contrarian buzzwords and which generate results for sales reps?
+One of our recent client’s closing percentages increased from 20% to 50% within months of our training based on the methodology from my sales book ‘The SOHO Solution.’
 Curious to learn more?
 Please share your comments below or send me a message.)

 Keep learning how to use Solution Selling with some of the best-recommended books available today: